Day-Cohort-77/server-side-dotnet-curriculum/book-1-csharp-sql/chapters/jewelry-database.md

 - **Products**: The jewelry items for sale
 - **Metals**: The materials used to make the jewelry
 - **Gemstones**: The precious stones used in the jewelry
-- **ProductGemstones**: A join table for the many-to-many relationship between Products and Gemstones
+- **Styles**: The design styles of jewelry
 - **Orders**: Customer purchases of products
 - **OrderItems**: Items within an order
-- **Customers**: People who place orders

 This schema represents a typical e-commerce database with relationships between entities.
 Let's enhance it by adding some additional features.

 ## Enhancing the Database Schema

-Let's enhance our database schema by adding a few more entities and relationships:

-1. **Categories**: To categorize products (e.g., Rings, Necklaces, Bracelets)
-2. **Discounts**: To apply discounts to products
-3. **Reviews**: To allow customers to review products

-For each of these entities, we'll define the table structure with appropriate columns and relationships to other tables.
-We'll implement these using SQL CREATE TABLE statements rather than Entity Framework Core migrations.
+Our database schema is already well-structured for our needs.
+We'll implement it using SQL CREATE TABLE statements rather than Entity Framework Core migrations.

 ## Creating the Database Schema